code11/engine/docs/docs/quick-start-tutorial/setup.md

 export default App;
 ```

-Replacing the default JSX allow us to remove some more code that is dead now:
+Replacing the default JSX allows removing some more code that is dead now:
 ```sh
 rm src/App.css
 rm public/logo*
 ```

-Remember that our CSS for our app is provided by `todomvc-app-css` npm package.
+CSS is provided by `todomvc-app-css` npm package, which mandates using correct
-As long as we are using correct CSS classes, our app will keep looking right.
+CSS classes to keep the app looking right.